Panama has many permanent residency visas for expats who want to move here and live permanently.

 There were significant changes to this Visa in August of 2021.

-The program only lasted nine years as in August of 2021, it was majorly overhauled.
+The program only lasted nine years and in August of 2021, it was majorly overhauled.
 There are now three ways to apply for the Friendly Nations visa.

 - An employment contract and full-time employment with a salary of over USD 1000 per month with an existing Panamanian company.